-The backstory: Traffic jams are a frequent occurrence in Yosemite Valley during busy summer months, with cars inching toward parking spots, campgrounds and trailheads.
-As the park actively explores options for addressing congestion, improving traffic flow and decreasing air pollution in the Valley, the Yosemite Bike Share offers a way to help reduce the number of cars on the roads: two-wheeled, people-powered transit.
+How your support helps: Traffic jams are a frequent occurrence in Yosemite Valley during busy summer months, with cars inching toward parking spots, campgrounds, and trailheads.
+As the park actively explores options for addressing congestion, improving traffic flow, and decreasing air pollution in the Valley, Yosemite Bike Share offers a way to help reduce the number of cars on the roads: two-wheeled, people-powered transit.

-During the past three years, the bike-share team has worked to evaluate and improve the program, by gathering user feedback, upgrading the mobile app, and refining bike pick-up and drop-off locations.
-In 2020, as the bike share proved to be an exceptionally valuable (and popular) transportation alternative while park shuttles were shut down due to the COVID-19 pandemic, the team introduced special safety measures, including sanitizing bikes and helmets between rides.
+During the past three years, the bike share team has worked to evaluate and improve the program, by gathering user feedback, upgrading the mobile app, and refining bike pickup and drop-off locations.
+In 2020 and 2021, as Yosemite Bike Share proved to be an exceptionally valuable (and popular) transportation alternative while park shuttles were shut down due to the COVID-19 pandemic, the team introduced special safety measures, including sanitizing bikes and helmets between rides.

-This year: Your 2021 support will help purchase 25 new bikes for the Yosemite Bike Share fleet, so even more visitors can enjoy quick, free rides in the Valley.
-The bike-share team will hire two part-time seasonal employees to help keep track of and maintain the bikes, and they will add bike pick-up/drop-off locations at the Upper and Lower Pines campgrounds and Camp 4, in addition to continuing to operate sites in and near Yosemite Village.
+This year: Your 2022 support will help purchase 25 new bikes for the Yosemite Bike Share fleet, so even more visitors can enjoy quick, free rides in the Valley.
+The bike share team will hire two part-time seasonal employees to help keep track of and maintain the bikes, and they will add bike pickup/drop-off locations at the Upper and Lower Pines campgrounds and Camp 4, in addition to continuing to operate sites in and near Yosemite Village.
 They’re also working with researchers from the BicyclingPlus Research Collaborative at University of California, Davis, on a study exploring people’s usage of and attitudes toward bike shares.

 With your support, the Yosemite Bike Share team will be able to expand the program, keep the bikes clean and safe, and continue to offer a fun, environmentally friendly alternative to driving.